Alex Forbes: Personal life

 He loved to play snooker, joining the Wanderers Club in 1964 when he came to South Africa.
 He won more trophies at the Wanderers tournaments than in his football years, but it just shows that his determination to win was not left behind in England.

 He enjoyed greyhound racing and bought and owned the 1953 McAlinden Cup champion Rose of Meath.

 He was a teacher at Yeshiva College for 35 years and passed on his knowledge and expertise in football and life skills to many children.
 In the days after his death, 4,000 former pupils posted messages of condolence on a Facebook memorial page created by Yeshiva College.

 He died in his bed in the early hours of 28 July 2014.
 He was survived by his wife Peggy, who he met at Walthamstow dog track while on an Arsenal players' night out.
 Forbes was also survived by two children (Bobby and Jan) and three grandchildren - Jason and Andrew (Bobby) and Alex (f)(Jan).

+Forbes was the last surviving member from either Arsenal or Liverpool who played in the 1950 FA Cup Final.